135+ Medical School Interview Questions & Answers

 Prepare, Prepare, and Prepare

 Practice makes perfect.
-Even some of the most common med school interview questions can catch you off guard, and your first impression makes a difference.
+Even some of the most common mock medical school interview questions can catch you off guard, and your first impression makes a difference.
 Good preparation is essential to ace the interview process.

 Take a Moment to Reflect and Breathe

-You’ve been invited to the interview; your academic and extracurricular credentials and everything you’ve included in your application has made the cut.
+You’ve been invited to the interview, and your academic and extracurricular credentials and everything else in your application have made the cut.
 You’ve done the most challenging part already!

 Be Professional

-In the medical field, unprofessionalism can be a big issue, so it makes sense that medical schools pay close attention to that.
+Unprofessionalism can be a big issue in the medical field, so it makes sense that medical schools pay close attention to it.
 Act professionally at all times.
 Show you’re adaptable and explain how you’ve been professional in the past, either in the work, research, or clinical experiences you’ve mentioned in your application.

 Ask Questions

-Asking well-researched med student interview questions at the end of your interview is an excellent way to convey your interest and professionalism.
+Having well-researched questions to ask during medical school interviews is an excellent way to convey your interest and professionalism.
 Your interpersonal communication skills can help you stand out from those students who either didn’t have any questions or asked redundant/obvious ones.

 Take time to ensure the questions you ask can’t be answered through a Google search.